 ESOPs can be a highly effective tool for ownership transition with a host of advantages for construction business owners.
 Most often, the tax, financial, and cultural advantages far outweigh the effort and cost of implementation.

-Franco Silva is a Vice President at Prairie Capital Advisors, Inc., an employee-owned company offering investment banking, ESOP advisory, and valuation services to support the growth and ownership transition strategies of middle-market companies.
+Franco Silva is a Director at Prairie Capital Advisors, Inc., an employee-owned company offering investment banking, ESOP advisory, and valuation services to support the growth and ownership transition strategies of middle-market companies.
 He advises clients in a variety of industries with particular emphasis in construction businesses.
 He can be reached at 630-413-5584, firstname.lastname@example.org, or www.prairiecap.com.

 View on CFMA.org